pierrot-lc/website/supply/posts/2024-09-02_jax-gnn/post.md

 aggregation operation and an array of indices.
 The aggregation is then computed over the grouped values (segments) defined by the indices.

-**Take care of default values!** If a node index is not present in `segment_ids`, it will be filled with some default value that depends on the aggregation used.
-For example, `jax.ops.segment_max` will fill missing values with `-inf`, this is probably not what you want!
+**Be careful of default values!** If a node index is not present in `segment_ids`, it will be filled with some default value that depends on the aggregation used.
+For example, `jax.ops.segment_max` will fill missing values with `-inf`, which is probably not what you want!

 Here's a general aggregation implementation that covers everything: